 If your hallux rigidus is moderate-to-severe, your doctor may recommend removal of any spurs and/or a portion of the bone.
 This will help the joint to move more freely.
-This procedure is accomplished by creating an incision along the top of the foot to provide access to the bone, which is then surgically cut.
+A cheilectomy for hallux rigidus involves creating an incision along the top of the foot to provide access to the bone, which is then surgically cut.

-Post-surgery, your toe will require months of healing time, and you will need to wear a special sandal with a wooden sole for at least two weeks after your procedure.
+Post-surgery, your big toe will require months of healing time, and you'll need to wear a special sandal with a wooden sole for at least two weeks after your procedure.
 Patient outcomes following cheilectomy are generally positive and effective for the long-term.

 You will be in a cast for at least six-weeks post-surgery, and you’ll need crutches for another six weeks after that, so you’ll need to plan for a lengthy recovery.
 Because your toe will be unable to bend after the fusion, you will have to wear flat heels and may require a rocker sole on your footwear.

 Joint replacement surgery may be an option to restore flexibility to the toe and reduce chronic pain and swelling.
 Usually, this procedure is only recommended for elderly patients whose mobility needs are less demanding than younger patients.